Calm Your Cuppa: Find the Best Decaf Green Tea

-Green tea have different tastes depending on the variety.
+Green teas have different tastes depending on the variety.

 Nevertheless, the drink should be bright, smooth, and refreshing.

-If it is bitter or feel as though it requires sugar, you should look to another company.
+If it is bitter or feels as though it requires sugar, you should look to another company.

 Poor taste may often be indicative of fewer health purposes as well.